Financial-Times/shorthand-lambda/README.md

 Original: https://github.com/serverless/examples/tree/master/aws-node-rest-api-with-dynamodb

-Modified as a Next app on AWS at the FT.
+Modified as a Next app to work on AWS at the FT.